Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance

 \section{Transitive Group Actions of the Poincaré Group}

-The set of all physical transformations $\left(q,p\right)\mapsto\left(q^{\prime},p^{\prime}\right)$ that can be carried out on a system's state $\left(q,p\right)$ in its phase space are collectively called a group action on the system's phase space.
-If we include translations in time among these physical transformations, then by starting with a single convenient choice of reference state $\left(q_{\refvalue},p_{\refvalue}\right)$, we can reach every other possible state that the system can occupy.
+The set of all physical transformations $\parens{q,p}\mapsto\parens{q^{\prime},p^{\prime}}$ that can be carried out on a system's state $\parens{q,p}$ in its phase space are collectively called a group action on the system's phase space.
+If we include translations in time among these physical transformations, then by starting with a single convenient choice of reference state $\parens{q_{\refvalue},p_{\refvalue}}$, we can reach every other possible state that the system can occupy.
 The group action provided by the system's phase space is therefore ``irreducible,'' or, more precisely, transitive, referring to the fact that no proper subset of the system's phase space can be dropped without violating the group action.
 One then says that the phase space serves as a homogeneous space for the group of physical transformations.

-As we will show, the different possible transitive group actions of the Poincaré group turn out to provide a complete classification of the phase spaces of the different categories of particles in physics, in parallel with Wigner's method for classifying quantum particle-types by identifying their Hilbert spaces as irreducible representations of the Poincaré group.\footnote{For alternative classical approaches to this classification problem, see \citep{BalachandranMarmoSkagerstamStern:1983gsfb,Souriau:1997sds,Rivas:2002ktsp}.}
+As we will show, the different possible transitive group actions (or homogeneous spaces) of the Poincaré group turn out to provide a complete classification of the phase spaces of the different categories of particles in physics, in parallel with Wigner's method for classifying quantum particle-types by identifying their Hilbert spaces as irreducible representations of the Poincaré group.\footnote{For alternative classical approaches to this classification problem, see \citep{SudarshanMukunda:1974cdamp,BalachandranMarmoSkagerstamStern:1983gsfb,Souriau:1997sds,Rivas:2002ktsp}.}